dhuppenkothen/data-visualization-tutorial/_episodes/10-improveaviz.md

 - "Improving a visualization is fun!"
 ---

-## Wireframing a Data Visualization for Fun and Profit (okay, just fun)

 You've now learned a lot about the different types of data visualizations, about how our brain processes information, and how to use that knowledge to design visualizations that are easy to understand.
 Let's now put that knowledge to good use!